 The Anker SoundBuds Spirit X have the same build quality as the Anker Curve.
 They have a slightly more polished earbud design and a better in-line remote but thin and non-replaceable cables.
 The earbuds and ear-hooks are fairly dense and relatively sturdy, making them better built than most sports-oriented headphones in their price range like the Senso ActivBuds S-250 or the Mee Audio X6 Plus.
 They're also more water resistant, but we have yet to implement a reliable and comparable test for water resistance without permanently damaging some headphones.

-The Soundcore Spirit X have a stable ear-hook design that's great for sports.
-They also have a couple of stability fins included in the box that helps with the fit, which makes even more stable.
+Unlike the SoundCore Liberty Air, the Soundcore Spirit X have a stable ear-hook design that's great for sports.
+They also have a couple of stability fins included in the box that helps with the fit, which makes them even more stable.
 However, the earbuds do slip out of your ear canal from time to time especially during more intense activity.
 They won't fall from your ears but the change in the seal when they move around alters their sound, which is not ideal when running or working out.

 The Anker SoundCore Spirit X is a decent sounding pair of closed-back in-ear headphones.
 They have a deep, powerful and consistent bass, a clear and neutral mid-range, and an even and well-balanced treble.
 However, their bass is slightly overpowering, which may be welcomed by the fans of bass-heavy genres, and their mid-range lacks a bit of emphasis on vocals and lead instruments.
 On the upside, they have a great imaging performance, but like most other in-ears, they don't have a large and speaker-like soundstage.
 Compared to the SoundBuds Curve, the Spirit X have an improved bass with less muddiness, but their sound rating is basically the same because the L/R drivers of our test unit were slightly mismatched.